Verifying Procedural Programs via Constrained Rewriting Induction: Introduction

-\myparagraph{Error checking} Since the transformation from C to LCTRSs includes error checking (as demonstrated for memory safety violations in \exshort\ref{exa:motivating}), we can use inductive theorem proving to check for the absence of such errors.
-This is done by introducing error-checking rules, such as
+As the transformation from C to LCTRSs includes error checking (as seen for memory safety violations in \exshort\ref{exa:motivating}), we can use inductive theorem proving to verify the absence of such errors.
+This is done by adding error-checking rules, e.g.,